E-commerce tips

 Final thoughts

-In summary, there are many initiatives you can apply to increase repeat purchases.
-No matter what methods you choose, the key is understanding that what works brilliantly for one Shopify store might fall completely flat for another.
+There are many ways to increase repeat purchases.
+No matter which methods you choose, it is important to remember that what works well for one store may not work for another.

 Koin homescreen